MiriamPapp/photo-forum/docs/pythonsetup.md

 **Attention**: If you still use Windows XP (you really should not!) the latest supported Python version is 3.4.
 Don't try to use a newer version on this operating system.

-The Windows installer is a normal *.exe*-file which can be run from the download folder or even directly from the download dialogue within your internet browser.
+The Windows installer is a normal *.exe*-file which can be run from the download folder.

 # Installation on MS Windows